adevrrc/adev-p2-notes/docs/unit-testing/accessing-base-class-fields.md

 Derived classes inherit the attributes of its base class.
 If you coded the base class, part of your testing will include verifying that an object's entire state is set.

-Consider the follow class hierarchy:
+Consider the following class hierarchy:

 ```csharp
 public abstract class Shape